PMArkive/SMEncounterRNGTool/README.md

 ## Marks under Blink Column
 - ★: One person on the map will blink soon, a warning for nearby frames.
-- ?: The spread might be affected by the history of NPC status so it's unsafe.
+- ?: The spread might be affected by the history of NPC status so it's unsafe.*
 - -: The safe frames can be 100% predicted.
+* Using "?"
+Frame Refinement will get better prediction.

 ## Useful References
 - [UB Rate(%) and No NPC Spots](parameters/UB%20Rate%20and%20Spots.md)
 - [Pre-Honey Correction](parameters/Pre-Honey%20Correction.md)
-  If you would like to find the timing of entering bag, in most of the cases, please add `6 x (# of NPCs + 1)` to `Correction`.
 - [Event Pokemon Setting](parameters/Event%20Pokemon%20Setting.md)
 - [Gen VII Events Contribution Thread](https://projectpokemon.org/forums/forums/topic/39400-gen-vii-events-contribution-thread/)